cailleanC1C/C1C-Recruitment/docs/ops/PermissionsSync.md

 Running with `--dry false` posts a confirmation prompt; type `confirm` within 45 seconds to proceed.
 After a live run completes, the bot writes the audit CSV and posts a short note to the CoreOps log channel.
+When errors occur the sync summary lists an “Error details” section with the most common exception messages, and the log note mirrors those reasons for fast triage.【F:modules/ops/permissions_sync.py†L864-L910】【F:modules/ops/permissions_sync.py†L1184-L1222】

 ### CSV Columns